fornwall/rust-static-builder/README.md

 ```

 ## Disable stripping
-By default the built executable will be stripped.
+By default the built binary will be stripped.
 Run with `-e NOSTRIP=1`, as in

 ```sh
 docker run --rm -e NOSTRIP=1 -v "$(pwd)":/build fredrikfornwall/rust-static-builder